UniversityOfHelsinkiCS/lomake/README.md

 There's quite a lot of end-to-end tests in the cypress/integration folder.

-To run these tests, simply execute `npm run cypress:open` and select _Run all specs_ from the GUI.
+To run these tests, simply execute `npm run e2e` and select _Run all specs_ from the GUI.

 ### ApiConnection